Skip to Content

 Do horses want to win?

 Horses may or may not understand the concept of winning and losing.
 In the wild, male and female horses run and jump during sexual pursuits, or two males might run and chase each other to ‘outdo’ each other.
-In that sense, maybe, a wild horse does understand what it means to win.
+In that sense, maybe a wild horse does understand what it means to win.

 However, nothing about human horseracing is natural.
 And that is why the winning part could be complex for a horse to understand.
 A horse definitely understands how its jockey/handler will behave with it after the race is over.

 Horses are not people, and they certainly don’t think like them.
-However, a horse definitely forms a close bond with its jockey during training, and that is why it learns to appreciate how important a race maybe for its handler.
+However, a horse definitely forms a close bond with its jockey during training, and that is why it learns to appreciate how important a race may be for its handler.